Sculptor (constellation)

-Sculptor is a small and faint constellation in the southern sky.
+Sculptor is a faint constellation in the southern sky.
 It represents a sculptor.
 It was introduced by Nicolas Louis de Lacaille in the 18th century.
 He originally named it Apparatus Sculptoris (the sculptor's studio), but the name was later shortened.

 History

 The region to the south of Cetus and Aquarius had been named by Aratus in 270 BC as The Waters – an area of scattered faint stars with two brighter stars standing out.
 Professor of astronomy Bradley Schaefer has proposed that these stars were most likely Alpha and Delta Sculptoris.

 The French astronomer Nicolas-Louis de Lacaille first described the constellation in French as l'Atelier du Sculpteur (the sculptor's studio) in 1751–52, depicting a three-legged table with a carved head on it, and an artist's mallet and two chisels on a block of marble alongside it.
-De Lacaille had observed and catalogued almost 10,000 southern stars during a two-year stay at the Cape of Good Hope, devising fourteen new constellations in uncharted regions of the Southern Celestial Hemisphere not visible from Europe.
+Lacaille had observed and catalogued almost 10,000 southern stars during a two-year stay at the Cape of Good Hope, devising fourteen new constellations in uncharted regions of the Southern Celestial Hemisphere not visible from Europe.
 He named all but one in honour of instruments that symbolised the Age of Enlightenment.